https://jsonplaceholder.typicode.com/

 Before You Begin

-Before getting started with Flex Gateway, ensure that you have:
+Before getting started with Flex Gateway, complete these steps:

 -

-Reviewed the Requirements and Limits for Flex Gateway and have the necessary managed Flex Gateway permissions.
+Review the Requirements and Limits for Flex Gateway and verify that you have the necessary Managed Flex Gateway permissions.

 -

-Created a private space in CloudHub 2.0 or have access to a private space created by someone else.
+Create a private space in CloudHub 2.0 or verify that you can access an existing private space.
 To create a private space, see Creating Private Spaces.

 Deploy a Managed Flex Gateway